Propositions: Methods & Materials

 Eligibility and Terms:

 – The program is free for all selected participants to attend.
-It is open to students, artists, curators, writers, and other practitioners, irrespective of their age, as long as they can demonstrate a sustained interest in photography and/or related practice as a subject of enquiry.
+It is open to students, artists, curators, writers, and other practitioners, as long as they can demonstrate a sustained interest in the workshop’s thematic.

 – A maximum of 10 participants will be selected for this module.
 The participant’s attendance for the entire duration of the module is mandatory.